thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - on Windows, you need access to a Unix shell (Babun, [Cygwin](https://cygwin.com/install.html), etc.)

-To verfiy the prerequisite on your machine, just execute following bash script.
+To verfiy the major prerequisite on your machine, you can execute following bash script on your machine.

 ```sh
 $ git clone https://github.com/nheidloff/cloud-native-starter.git